-8 And Daniel purposed in his heart that he would not defile himself with the portion of the king's food, nor with the wine which he drank; therefore he requested of the prince of the eunuchs that he might not defile himself.
-9 (And God brought Daniel into grace and mercy with the prince of the eunuchs.)
-10 And the prince of the eunuchs said unto Daniel, I fear my lord the king, who has appointed your food and your drink; for when he shall see your faces more downcast than the other young men who are like unto you, then ye shall condemn my head before the king.
-11 Then Daniel said to Melzar, whom the prince of the eunuchs had set over Daniel, Hananiah, Mishael, and Azariah, 12 Prove, now, with thy servants ten days, and let them give us vegetables to eat and water to drink.
-13 Then let our countenances be looked upon before thee, and the countenances of the young men that eat of the portion of the king's food; and as thou seest, deal with thy servants.
-14 So he consented to them in this matter and proved them ten days.
-15 And at the end of ten days their countenances appeared fairer and fatter in flesh than the young men who ate the portion of the king's food.
-16 Thus Melzar took the portion of their food and the wine that they should drink and gave them vegetables.
+8But Daniel purposed in his heart that he would not defile himself with the portion of the king's meat, nor with the wine which he drank: therefore he requested of the prince of the eunuchs that he might not defile himself.
+9Now Elohim had brought Daniel into favour and tender love with the prince of the eunuchs.
+10And the prince of the eunuchs said unto Daniel, I fear my master the king, who hath appointed your meat and your drink: for why should he see your faces worse liking than the children which are of your sort? then shall ye make me endanger my head to the king.
+11Then said Daniel to Melzar, whom the prince of the eunuchs had set over Daniel, Hananiah, Mishael, and Azariah, 12Prove thy servants, I beseech thee, ten days; and let them give us pulse to eat, and water to drink.
+13Then let our countenances be looked upon before thee, and the countenance of the children that eat of the